How to create an automated welcome sequence for your email list

 And then imagine if they got another helpful email the next day… and the next.
 By the time they get your first ‘normal’ newsletter, they will certainly remember who you are and be way more predisposed to opening that email… In fact, if you do things well, they might even be excited to read it… they might even have been looking forward to getting it, knowing it’s going to contain great info that will really help them.

 Something as simple as creating a simple automated welcome series of 5 or 6 short emails can totally transform your open rates, click through rates, unsubscribe rates… and result in happier, more engaged readers… who are more likely to regularly read your emails, visit your website and maybe even buy from you.

 So how do you do it?

 What to put in your automated welcome series emails

 The first thing is to decide how many welcome emails you want to send out.
-I suggest 3 to 5 is a good number.
+I suggest 5 is a good number.
 You want to send enough emails to fully welcome your new subscribers, but at the same time you don’t want to totally overwhelm them!